 Grid-scale energy storage will transform the way we produce, deliver, and consume electricity.
-With storage, utilities can rely on a cleaner, more efficient energy mix while deferring costly infrastructure upgrades.
-Storage provides utilities with a triple play value proposition: infrastructure upgrade deferral, energy arbitrage, and locational capacity.
+With Eos energy storage systems, utilities can rely on a cleaner, more efficient energy mix while deferring costly infrastructure upgrades.
+Eos solutions provide utilities with a triple play value proposition: infrastructure upgrade deferral, energy arbitrage, and locational capacity.

 Power plants used to meet peak demands are expensive, inefficient, and carbon-intensive.
 We can meet peak demand with excess energy produced by baseload generation and renewables during off-peak hours.